 Who can benefit from a time and material approach?

 This type of settlement works best for long-term projects that are expected to evolve and deviate from the original assumptions.
 In this model, project modification stems directly from ongoing feedback.
-Time & material works well for companies with their own IT who understand how agile works.
+Time & material works well for companies with their own IT resources who understand how agile works.

 Choose time & material if you: